 Aside from teaching and writing, another thing that I do passionately is coaching a basketball team.
 I have coached basketball teams for school and inter-school competitions.
 Once upon a time that I was also a manager and coach of a basketball team in the barrio (a geographical unit smaller than a town ) where I am residing in the Philippines.

 Some of the teams I coached reached championship rounds.
 There were times we ended up as runner-ups but of course there were times also that we emerged as champions.

-What I consider as the most memorable of all the basketball championships in my collection is the one my team won during a sportsfest (in the college where I worked) 16 years ago.
+What I consider as the most memorable of all the basketball championships in my collection is the one my team won during a sportsfest (in the college where I worked) many years ago.
 That time I coached students taking the course Hotel and Restaurant Management (HRM).

 It was a championship so hard to forget because it was too good to be true.